-- 2. Net international reserves (NIR) of the NBS are defined as the difference between reserve assets and reserve liabilities, measured at the end of the quarter. - 3.
-For purposes of the program, reserve assets are readily available claims on nonresidents denominated in foreign convertible currencies.
+2. Net international reserves (NIR) of the NBS are defined as the difference between reserve assets and reserve liabilities, measured at the end of the quarter.

+3. For purposes of the program, reserve assets are readily available claims on nonresidents denominated in foreign convertible currencies.
 They include the NBS holdings of monetary gold, SDRs, foreign currency cash, foreign currency securities, deposits abroad, and the country's reserve position at the Fund.
 Excluded from reserve assets are any assets that are pledged, collateralized, or otherwise encumbered (e.g., pledged as collateral for foreign loans or through forward contracts, guarantees and letters of credit), NBS' claims on resident banks and nonbanks, as well as subsidiaries or branches of Serbian commercial banks located abroad, claims in foreign exchange arising from derivatives in foreign currencies vis-à-vis domestic currency (such as futures, forwards, swaps, and options), precious metals other than monetary gold, domestically acquired gold without international certificates, assets in nonconvertible currencies, and illiquid assets.

-- 4. For purposes of the program, reserve liabilities are defined as all foreign exchange liabilities to residents and nonresidents with a maturity of less than one year, including commitments to sell foreign exchange arising from derivatives (such as futures, forwards, swaps, and options, including any portion of the NBS gold that is collateralized), and all credit outstanding from the Fund.
-Excluded from reserve liabilities are government foreign exchange deposits with NBS, and amounts received under any SDR allocations received after August 20, 2009. - 5.
-For purposes of the program, all foreign currency-related assets will be valued in euros at program exchange rates as specified below.
+4. For purposes of the program, reserve liabilities are defined as all foreign exchange liabilities to residents and nonresidents with a maturity of less than one year, including commitments to sell foreign exchange arising from derivatives (such as futures, forwards, swaps, and options, including any portion of the NBS gold that is collateralized), and all credit outstanding from the Fund.
+Excluded from reserve liabilities are government foreign exchange deposits with NBS, and amounts received under any SDR allocations received after August 20, 2009.

+5. For purposes of the program, all foreign currency-related assets will be valued in euros at program exchange rates as specified below.
 The program exchange rates are those that prevailed on September 30, 2014.
 Monetary gold will be valued at the average London fixing market price that prevailed on September 30, 2014.

-Cross Exchange Rates and Gold Price for Program Purposes, September 30, 2014
+Cross Exch ange Rates and G old Price for Pr ogram Purpose s, September 3 0, 2014

 Valued in:

 RSD Euro USD SDR GBP

 Currency:

 RSD 1.0000 0.0084 0.0107 0.0072 0.0066

 Euro 118.8509 1.0000 1.2695 0.8563 0.7808

 USD 93.6202 0.7877 1.0000 0.6745 0.6150

 SDR 138.7994 1.1678 1.4826 1.0000 0.9119

 GBP 152.2168 1.2807 1.6259 1.0967 1.0000

 Gold 113,888.97 958.25 1,216.50 820.53 748.20

 Source: NBS

 6. Adjustors.
 For program purposes, the NIR target will be adjusted upward by the value of long-term assets and foreign-exchange-denominated claims on resident banks and nonbanks as well as Serbian commercial banks abroad, recovered by the NBS since December 31, 2014.
 The NIR floor will be adjusted upward by the full amount of proceeds from any eurobond issuance and external bilateral budget loans to the General Government since September 30, 2015.
 External bilateral budget loans, in this context, are loans to the Republican budget provided without any pre-specified purpose other than satisfying funding needs of the public sector.
 The NIR floor will also be adjusted upward by the value of domestically acquired gold for which certification was obtained after December 31, 2014.
-The NIR floor will also be adjusted upward by any privatization revenue in foreign exchange received after December 31, 2014.
-Privatization receipts are defined in this context as the proceeds from sale, lease, or concession of all or portions of entities and properties held by the public sector that are deposited in foreign exchange at the NBS either directly or through the Treasury.
+The NIR floor will also be adjusted upward by the proceeds from sale, lease, or concession of all or portions of entities and properties held by the public sector that are deposited in foreign exchange at the NBS either directly or through the Treasury.